How Elites Use the Term Misinformation as a Form of Censorship

 CBS News, as with other major media entities, presented Black Lives Matter protests as entirely peaceful when they were not.

-And yet, here, CBS calls the reality of violence, intimidation, and property damage from Black Lives Matter as misinformation.
+And yet, here, CBS calls the reality of violence, intimidation, and property damage from Black Lives Matter misinformation.
 I cover in the article Why Claims by Black Lives Matter on Police Shooting Are False, why the BLM provides false information about the incidence of blacks being killed by police.
-This is something CBS was unwilling to do, even though the math is incontrovertible.
+CBS was unwilling to do this, even though the math is incontrovertible.

-This illustrates a pattern that unreliable sources of information like CBS are frequent in using the term misinformation.
-The “solutions” that the elite CBS News would seem to be asking for is censorship.
+This illustrates a pattern that unreliable sources of information, like CBS, frequently use the term misinformation.
+The “solution” that the elite CBS News would seem to be asking for is censorship.

 This is why the term misinformation is so baseless.
 It is merely a way of limiting speech that the powerful entity does not want to be published.

-Furthermore, I found something very odd when looking up the definition of misinformation.
+Furthermore, I found something odd when looking up the definition of misinformation.

 The definition laid out here states that misinformation is false.
 However, when misinformation is used, the person applying the term often does not bother proving the information is false.

-Let us take a recent example from the time this article is being written.
+Let us take a recent example from when this article was written.

 False Information Incentive From Social Media Giants?

-The video also points out that Facebook receives a financial benefit from distributing false information, as false information is often more appealing to Facebook users than accurate information.
-Therefore, as Facebook only has a responsibility to maximize profit to provide the highest return for shareholders, Facebook can argue (although it will never admit to it) that their only real loyalty is to profit maximization, which means promoting false information.
+The video also points out that Facebook receives a financial benefit from distributing false information, as false information is often more appealing to users than accurate information.
+Therefore, as Facebook is only responsible for maximizing profit to provide the highest return for shareholders, it can argue (although it will never admit to it) that its only absolute loyalty is profit maximization, which means promoting false information.
 This is nothing new, as Facebook’s entire business model is about deceptively surveilling users, and then selling this information to advertisers, advertisers, of course, produce an enormous quantity of false or exaggerated information.

 The Financial Conflict of Major Media